 “Chief Information Bureau

-At some point, John appears to have gone out on a work detail.
-At this time, no information is available about the work detail.
-It is known that John was hurt and was sent to the Naval Hospital at Bilibid Prison in late 1943.
+It is known that John was hurt on the work detail and was sent to the Naval Hospital at Bilibid Prison in late 1943.
 According to records from the medical staff, he was hospitalized because of a sprained back on November 29, 1943, and was discharged on January 22, 1944.
+He may have been returned to the work detail.
 The same medical records show that John was readmitted to the hospital on February 27, with beriberi and bronchitis, and that he was discharged the same day and sent to Building 18 within the prison.
 It was during this time that he filled out a form postcard that was dated April 29, 1944.
 His parents received the card in January 1945.

-At dawn on October 11, the POWs held at the prison were marched to Pier 7 in the Port Area of Manila, where, they were joined by POWs from Cabanatuan.
-The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens but the Japanese continued to put them on the ship.
-The POWs noticed there was nothing on the ship showed that it was carrying POWs.
-All the POWs were put into hold #2.
+A list of POWs named was posted in early October of men being transferred to Japan.
+On October 7 or 8, his name was listed on a paper of POWs being sent to Bilibid.
+Trucks arrived at the camp and at dawn on October 9, the POWs rode to Bilibid Prison for the night.
+They were next taken to Pier 7 in the Port Area of Manila and stayed there.
+The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens.
+Nothing on the ship showed that it was carrying POWs.
+The POWs boarded the Arisan Maru and 1775 prisoners were crammed into the first hold of the ship that could hold 400 men.
+They were packed in so tightly that they could not move.
 Along the sides of the hold were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.

 Anton Cichy stated, “For the first few days, there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck there.”